-No, 50 hours over two years in any of the specialties applied for is sufficient.
-However, if any of your specialties have lapsed (ie you were once certified and had to re-certify but did not re-certify), you must have 100 hours of CME in that specialty.
+No, a total of 50 CME hours in any of the specialties applied for is sufficient.
+However, if any of your specialties have lapsed (i.e. you were once certified but did not re-certify), you must have 100 CME hours in that specialty.

-If I am grandfathered in a specialty (i.e. my ABMS member certification never expires) do I need to do 50 or 100 hours of CME?
+If I am grandfathered in a specialty (i.e. my ABMS member certification never expires) do I need to have 50 or 100 hours of CME?

-If you are grandfathered your certification has not, by definition, expired and you must complete at least 50 hours (not 100 hours) of CME in the past 24 months.
+If you are grandfathered in a specialty, your certification has not, by definition, expired and you only need to submit at least 50 hours (not 100 hours) of CMEs completed in the past 24 months.